greghunt/wp-classroom/readme.txt

 == Upgrade Notice ==

-= 2.0.0 =
-We moved to our own access restriction system.
-Previously, we recommended users to use Groups plugin.
-This is no longer needed.

 = 1.0 =
 Hello, this is the first version.

 == Changelog ==

+= 2.0.4 =
+* Fixed bug with purchase handler not adding access.

 = 2.0.1 =
 * Fixed PHP version compatibility

 = 2.0.0 =
+* We moved to our own access restriction system.
+Previously, we recommended users to use Groups plugin.
+This is no longer needed.
 * Removed Wistia integration
 * Added redirect settings
 * Replaced Groups plugin dependency